pagkly/Zed/Investopedia3/Understanding Expiration Dates.md

 ### The FSIS: Watchdog for Our Meat, Poultry, and Eggs

-The Food Safety and Inspection Service (FSIS), an agency of the [United States Department of Agriculture (USDA)](https://www.investopedia.com/terms/u/usda.asp), is the public health regulatory agency responsible for ensuring that America's commercial supply of meat, poultry, and eggs is safe, wholesome, and correctly labeled and packaged.
-The FSIS's [mission statement](https://www.investopedia.com/terms/m/missionstatement.asp) reads: "Protecting the public’s health by ensuring the safety of meat, poultry, and processed egg products."
+The Food Safety and Inspection Service (FSIS), an agency of the [[United States Department of Agriculture (USDA)]](https://www.investopedia.com/terms/u/usda.asp), is the public health regulatory agency responsible for ensuring that America's commercial supply of meat, poultry, and eggs is safe, wholesome, and correctly labeled and packaged.
+The FSIS's [[mission statement]](https://www.investopedia.com/terms/m/missionstatement.asp) reads: "Protecting the public’s health by ensuring the safety of meat, poultry, and processed egg products."

 For these products, manufacturers may assign expiration dates voluntarily if they are labeled in a manner that is truthful and not misleading, and which complies with FSIS regulations.
 To comply, a calendar date must express both the month and day of the month.
 Shelf-stable and frozen products also must display the year.
 Further, immediately adjacent to the date must be a phrase explaining the meaning of that date—such as, "Best if Used By."